u-blox/ubxlib/port/platform/common/automation/README.md

 This can only be done by the normal compiler ways.
 Please see Clang Static Analyzer [FAQ](https://clang-analyzer.llvm.org/faq.html).

 # Running Tests Locally
 As described in the previous section Jenkins uses the `automation.<command>` PyInvoke tasks.
-These tasks can be run locally and this is described in [`automation` Tasks](#automation-tasks) section.
+These tasks can be run locally and this is described in the [`automation` Tasks](#automation-tasks) section.

 **NOTE:** If you want to use hardware dependent task such as `automation.flash` you will likely need to adjust the files in `$HOME/.ubx_automation`.
 In this directory you will find `settings_v2_agent_specific.json` which among other things contains a list of COM-ports and debugger serial to use for each instance.